open-telemetry/oteps/text/trace/0170-sampling-probability.md

 #### Consistent probability sampler

-A consistent probability sampler is a Sampler that for a configured sampling probability will make the same decision as another sampler with the same or greater probability.
+A consistent probability sampler is a Sampler that supports independent sampling decisions at each span in a trace while maintaining that traces will be complete with probability equal to the minimum sampling probability across the trace.
+Consistent probability sampling requires for a span with lesser sampling probability `probability<sub>1</sub>` and a span with greater sampling probability `probability<sub>2</sub>` if the lesser-probability span is sampled the greater-probability span MUST also be sampled.

 In OpenTelemetry, consistent probability samplers are limited to power-of-two probabilities.

-Consistent probability sampling is defined in terms of a "p-value" and an "r-value", both of which are propagated via the context to assist in making consistent sampling decisions.
+OpenTelemetry consistent probability sampling is defined in terms of a "p-value" and an "r-value", both of which are propagated via the context to assist in making consistent sampling decisions.

 ### Always-on sampler